Validating AU Microscopii d with Transit Timing Variations: Discussion

 These relatively small masses for AU Mic d partially explain the challenges RVs face in characterizing such a planet and the divergent results between TTVs and RVs in which periods for AU Mic d were favored.
 Additionally, given that the host star AU Mic is highly active, it is incredibly challenging to validate AU Mic d with RVs with the current generation RV measurements and techniques for modeling and mitigating stellar activity.
 However, given that our RV models indicated the presence of a potential additional planet beyond AU Mic c, it will still be worthwhile to continue to intensely monitor the AU Mic system with RVs.

+Given that the 12.7-day case is the most plausible one based on the super-period ($\S$\ref{sec:ocdiagram}), the stability tests ($\S$\ref{sec:stability_tests}), overall model comparisons ($\S$\ref{sec:allmodelcomp}), and the Occam's razor arguments from $\S$\ref{sec:coplanar} \& $\S$\ref{sec:reschains}, AU Mic d is most likely to have a roughly Earth-like mass.
+If confirmed, this would be the first known Earth-mass planet orbiting a young star.
+If it does transit, it will provide a crucial and valuable opportunity in probing its atmosphere and understanding the evolution of terrestrial planets' atmosphere.

-We use the Chen-Kipping mass-radius relation \citep{chen2017} to estimate the radius of AU Mic d.
-For P$_{\rm d}$ = 12.74 days, AU Mic d has the radius 1.0118 $\pm$ 0.0408 \rear, making its size very Earth-like.
-The 5.39 and 13.29-day cases still have AU Mic d being Earth-like in sizes while the remaining cases have it being smaller; in particular, the 5.07-day case has AU Mic d being Mars-like in size (for comparison, Mars' radius is R$_{\rm Mars}$ = 0.532 \rear).
+We use the Chen-Kipping mass-radius relation \citep{chen2017} to estimate the radius of AU Mic d (Table \ref{tab:aumic_d_char}).
+For P$_{\rm d}$ = 12.7 days, AU Mic d has the radius 1.023 $\pm$ 0.139 \rear, making its size very Earth-like.
+The 5.86 and 6.20-day cases still have AU Mic d being Earth-like in sizes while the remaining cases have it being smaller, with the smallest size being 0.776 $\pm$ 0.044 \rear from the 11.9-day case (for comparison, Mars' radius is R$_{\rm Mars}$ = 0.532 \rear).

-We obtain $T_{C,d}$ = 2458333.32110 $\pm$ 0.35836 BJD for P$_{\rm d}$ = 12.74 days (Table \ref{tab:aumic_char}).
-Assuming AU Mic d is coplanar with the other planets, we predict the time of transits for AU Mic d and map them onto the raw TESS photometry of AU Mic (Figures \ref{fig:dtransittimes_1} and \ref{fig:dtransittimes_2}).
+We obtain $T_{C,d}$ = 2458340.55781 $\pm$ 0.11641 BJD for P$_{\rm d}$ = 12.7 days (Table \ref{tab:aumic_d_char}).
+Assuming AU Mic d is coplanar with the other planets, we predict the time of transits for AU Mic d and map them onto the raw TESS photometry of AU Mic (Figures \ref{fig:d_transittimes_1} and \ref{fig:d_transittimes_2}).

 Any potential transit signatures of AU Mic d are not readily apparent by eye in the TESS photometry.
-Based on the model of AU Mic c's depth uncertainty from \citet{gilbert2022}, we place a 3-$\sigma$ upper limit on AU Mic d's transit of 460 ppm.
-Assuming AU Mic d's density is comparable to that of Earth ($\rho$ = 5.51 g cm$^{-3}$), its radius would be $\sim$1.01 \rear, so its transit depth would have been $\sim$150 ppm.
-The Chen-Kipping relation method also estimates AU Mic d's radius as $\sim$1.01 \rear.
+Based on the model of AU Mic c's depth uncertainty from \citet{gilbert2022}, we place a 3$\sigma$ upper limit on AU Mic d's transit of 460 ppm.
+With the estimated radius R$_{\rm d}$ = 1.023 $\pm$ 0.139 \rear for AU Mic d (Table \ref{tab:aumic_d_char}), its transit depth would have been $\sim$160 ppm.
 AU Mic d's small radius and very shallow transit depth could explain its lack of transit detection, especially in the presence of AU Mic's intense stellar activity.
-Future multi-wavelength high-precision space-based photometry could potentially confirm or reject whether or not AU Mic d transits.
+Future multi-wavelength high-precision space-based photometry could potentially confirm whether or not AU Mic d transits.